hasura/graphql-engine/manual/custom-microservices/communicating-between-microservices.rst

 Every microservice has an internal hostname and URL at which other microservices can reach it.
 The URL is typically of the structure: `http://<microservice-name>.<namespace>`.
-This service discovery is powered by kubernetes's internal DNS.
+This microservice discovery is powered by kubernetes's internal DNS.

 Examples: